 Four awards are given each year to alumni in recognition of distinguished achievements in a profession and/or for significant contributions to society or the welfare of others.
-Distinguished Alumni Award winners are inducted onto the Alumni Wall of Recognition The Wall of Recognition, housed in the Student's Union Building was launched in 1994 to honor and promote the diverse achievements and valuable contributions of University of Alberta Alumni to their chosen professions, to their communities, and to society.
+Distinguished Alumni Award winners are inducted onto the Alumni Wall of Recognition, Housed in the Students' Union Building. the Wall of Recognition was launched in 1994 to honor and promote the diverse achievements and valuable contributions of University of Alberta alumni to their chosen professions, to their communities, and to society.